 There are more than a million Android apps on Google Play, but some particularly great apps are left out because they violate some of Google’s terms.
 However, you can always grab their apk and install them if you want to.

-This article lists seven of the best apps not available on the Play Store.
+This article lists the best apps not available on the Play Store.
 Make sure to allow installation from unknown sources in your device’s Security Settings before attempting to install any of the listed apps.

 MiXPlorer is one of the best Android file managers out there with a very neat user interface and plenty of features that should appeal to both casual and power users alike.
 For one, it offers tab support and a dual panel mode on big screens which helps if you’re working with several folders at once.
 You can also access your cloud files with up to seventeen services to select from including all the popular ones such as Google Drive, Dropbox, MEGA, and Onedrive.